-Because asynchronous courses do not have a "fixed" meeting day, our week will start on Thursdays at 12:01 a.m., and finish on Wednesdays at 11:55 p.m. in accordance with the posted course schedule.
+Because asynchronous courses do not have a "fixed" meeting day, our week will start on Tuesdays at 12:01 a.m., and finish on Mondays at 11:55 p.m. in accordance with the Course Schedule.
+Please note that all times are in Eastern Times.